T: 0800 201 4527

 All this talk of job cuts comes as a result of current profit margins for SMA, in an effort to cut the companies’ costs by €160 million the corporates of SMA are looking to reduce their break-even point to less than €700 million by ‘refocusing on important development projects’.

 SMA inverters have had a huge impact on the Solar PV market for many years, their actions as a company have a greater effect on the Solar industry as a whole.
-When they bought out the Chinese SMA Inverter manufacturer Zeversolar back in 2012 SMA looked to get a foothold in the Chinese market of Inverters, but 3 years later SMA are struggling to compete with the Asian manufacturers’ driven price pressure set to fall by 10 per cent.
+When they bought out the Chinese SMA Inverter manufacturer Zeversolar back in 2012 SMA looked to get a foothold in the Chinese market of Inverters, but 3 years later SMA is struggling to compete with the Asian manufacturers’ driven price pressure set to fall by 10 per cent.

 Without the competing force of the German Inverter manufacturers will the Chinese be able to establish dominance in the Solar PV Inverter market or can SMA cut the fat and emerge stronger than ever?